asemarian/notes/README.md

 ## Description

 This is my first full-stack web application.
 It had to be a note-taking app because I'm constantly taking notes, but also because I've always wanted a free and simple note-taking application that I could quickly access and use online wherever I was.
-There's a lot more that is yet to be done (see below), but some of the features include:
+There's a lot more that is yet to be done (see below), but some of the features include: dark mode support, minimalist and simple design that is fully responsive.

--   Dark mode support
--   Fully responsive design
--   Minimalist and simple design

 This is a MERN stack application.
 Here's a breakdown of the technologies used: